|

 (i) Seminar on “Prevention of non-communicable diseases”

 As a WHO Collaborating Centre for diabetes one of our Institutes mandates is to promote NCD Prevention and control in India.
 Seminars on NCDs focusing on NCD epidemiology and specialized topics related to various NCDs are being organized annually at MDRF in collaboration with University of Alabama at Birmingham (UAB) supported by the world-renowned National Institutes of Health (NIH) U.S.A since 2003.
 The main rationale of this training programme is to train researchers at MDRF in clinical and basic research and epidemiologists and community medicine specialists all over India in the Prevention and Control of NCD’s.
-During the past seven years we have trained over 700 epidemiologists and community health specialists from leading institutions and medical colleges across India in epidemiology of NCD’s”.
+During the past ten years we have trained over 1000 epidemiologists and community health specialists from leading institutions and medical colleges across India in epidemiology of NCD’s”.
 It also includes in-depth workshops on National Prevention and Control programs on NCDs.

 |

-(ii).
-Intensive training programme
+(ii) Intensive training programme

 Intensive training programme on clinical research methods is also conducted annually since 2005 in collaboration with University of Alabama at Birmingham (UAB).
 This course includes in-depth training on designing studies and risk factor analysis.
 The main objective is to improve the capability of the student/researcher, to identify methodological issues in study designs, ways to overcome potential problems, interpretation of the research findings, understanding the significance of the study results and improving the presentation and communication skills of researchers.
-Over 125 young researchers have benefited from this training programme.
+Over 250 young researchers have benefited from this training programme.

 4. EDUCATING THE PUBLIC